 In 2021, we initiated a successful pilot project with a ride-share provider and national charitable organization in the greater Phoenix, Arizona metro area to provide transportation to healthcare facilities for those in need.
-We are continuing this project in 2022 and are looking to expand our support to another geographic region.
+We are continuing this project in 2022 and are looking to expand this program into Orlando, Florida.